Need additional audition information? Please email our company manager Eugene Alvarez or call 512.476.9051, ext. 128.

 Preston Andrew Patterson was born in Atlanta, Ga., and began his dance studies at the Ballethnic Academy of Dance.
 At age 17 he attended the School of American Ballet and later the National Ballet School of Canada.
 As a member of Ballet Austin, Preston Patterson has had the privilege of performing in Stephen Mills’ Wolftanzt, Light / The Holocaust & Humanity Project, Belle Redux / A Tale of Beauty & The Beast, George Balanchine’s Allegro Brillante, the Peasant Pas de Deux from Giselle, and the Blue Bird in Petipa’s The Sleeping Beauty.

 Chelsea Marie Renner, originally from Bozeman, Mont., received her early training from Ann Bates of Montana Ballet and Campbell Midgley of Queen City Ballet.
-Since joining Ballet Austin's main company, Chelsea has enjoyed performing in Stephen Mills' Light / The Holocaust & Humanity Project, The Magic Flute, Kai, Hamlet, and as Waltz soloist in The Nutcracker, along with Nicolo Fonte's Lasting Imprint, and works by Nelly van Bommel, Gregory Dolbashian, Gabrielle Lamb and Jimmy Orrante.
+Since joining Ballet Austin's main company, Chelsea has enjoyed performing principal roles in Stephen Mills' The Nutcracker as the Sugar Plum Fairy, and Paul Vasterling's Peter Pan as Wendy.
+She has also enjoyed performing in Stephen Mills’ Light / The Holocaust & Humanity Project, The Magic Flute, Kai, Hamlet, and as Rosalyn in Romeo & Juliet, along with George Balanchine's Agon, Nicolo Fonte's Lasting Imprint, and works by Nelly van Bommel, Gregory Dolbashian, Gabrielle Lamb, Jimmy Orrante, and Pam Tanowitz.
 In June of 2013, Chelsea was honored to travel to Washington, D.C., to perform Stephen Mills' Hush for Ballet Across America III at The Kennedy Center, and in September of that year joined the company in Israel for a three-city tour of Light / The Holocaust & Humanity Project.
 Chelsea was the first recipient of the Sarah and Ernest Butler Scholarship in 2006.
-She also teaches in the Ballet Austin Academy.
-Chelsea would like to thank her husband Aaron, her parents, and her grandparents for their endless love and support.
-On April 14, 2015, Aaron and Chelsea welcomed their first child, Landon Jay Katz, into the world.
-He is the light in their eyes and the love in their hearts and they feel so blessed to have him.
-Chelsea is excited to be returning to the stage this season and to have an amazing son to share it with.
+When not in the studio, Chelsea loves spending her time with her 3-year-old son, Landon, her husband, Aaron, and running her home-based skin care business with Rodan & Fields.
+Chelsea would like to thank Aaron, her parents, and her grandparents for their endless love and support.

 Brittany Strickland is originally from Winston-Salem, N.C.
 She attended the North Carolina School of the Arts (now the University of NCSA) from 2001-2007 where she trained under Melissa Hayden, Nina Danilova, and Kee-Juan Han.
 With NCSA, Brittany was privileged to perform George Balanchine’s Serenade at the Hollywood Bowl as well as performing featured roles in The Nutcracker, La Fille mal Gardee, La Sonnambula and Jardin Anime.
 Following graduation she continued her training with Ballet Austin under full scholarship.
 With Ballet Austin II she was privileged to perform featured roles in works such as Thang Dao’s Quiet Imprint and Stephen Mills’ Touch as well as performing with the company in Mills’ Coppelia and his world premiere of The Firebird.
 Since joining the company, she has enjoyed performing in works such as Mills' The Taming of the Shrew, The Nutcracker, Carmina Burana, and Light / The Holocaust & Humanity Project.
 In her free time, Brittany also teaches in the Butler Center for Dance & Fitness.

-A concentrated course for students aged 11–22 that provides students with a deeper understanding of ballet technique.
+A concentrated course for students aged 11–22, providing a deeper understanding of ballet technique.

-If you're 11–18, take a look and see when the Ballet Austin Summer Intensive Audition Tour will be in your area.
+If you're 11–18 years old, see when the Ballet Austin Summer Intensive Audition Tour will be in your area.

-See why Austin is the perfect place to attend Summer Intensive.
-With vibrant culture, inspiring cuisine and stunning outdoor settings, Austin lets you create a soundtrack all your own.
+Austin is the perfect place to attend Summer Intensive.
+Check out our vibrant culture, cuisine and outdoor settings.